ota-meshi/image-matcher/README.md

 # Unit Testing

-image-matcher allows you to test Canvas and other image. image-matcher provide Jasmine matchers.
-can set a tolerance and perform comparison test.
+image-matcher allows you to test Canvas and other image.
+It will provide Jasmine matcher for that. can set a tolerance and perform comparison test.

 ```js